datacentricdesign/iob22/assignments/02-vending-machine/step5.md

 [TODO]

-File, an Input/output similar to the console
+File, an Input/output similar to the terminal

 # Task 5.1 Write in a file